-e-Filing is currently available for small claims cases that started electronically (not in paper) only at the following locations:
+e-filing is now available for small claims cases that started electronically (not in paper) at ALL District Division locations

 After reviewing the information on these pages, if you need further assistance please contact the District Division at

 1-855-212-1234 for calls from US or Canada (Calls from outside US or Canada call 603-410-0296)

 The small claims process is governed by RSA Chapter 503.
 In addition, a person who is filing or defending against a small claim will want to be familiar with the Rules of the Circuit Court District Division and the Small Claim Electronic Filing Pilot Rules.
 While there is a section within the District Division Rules that specifically deals with small claims, there are others which will be relevant to the small claims process.